How to talk to your child about sex

 Dr Berman explains that between the ages of five and nine, your child will begin to ask questions about what sex means and how babies are made, and you can give honest information about the basic mechanics of sex.
 “Remember that until children hit puberty, they don’t conceptualise sex as an erotic act," Dr Berman adds.

 Mandy agrees that it is good to answer children’s questions, in a simple and age-appropriate way, as they come up.

 “But (and it’s a BIG but), not if that is just a way to avoid talking about anything ‘tricky’ at all!
 We can be very skilled at avoiding difficult conversations and children pick up, very easily, from our body language that a topic is a ‘no-go’ area.
 They will soon link embarrassment and shame to talking about their private parts, body changes and sex.
 So, it’s important to grab opportunities for conversations wherever they emerge," Mandy explains.

 How to answer sex questions

-A: Sex is how mums and dads are able to make babies.
+- If your child asks “What is sex?” explain that sex is how mums and dads are able to make babies.

 - And if your child asks about how babies are made, keep it simple but use correct terminology, for example: "Mums have eggs in their uterus, and dads have sperm.
-When a mum and dad want to have a child, their egg and sperm meet and turn into a baby.
+When a mum and dad want to have a child, their egg and sperm meet and turn into a baby.”